 “Four-square” is a good term to describe the way you must hold your spray gun for optimal performance when painting a car.
 The spray gun should be held about one hand-span from the surface of the car for regular guns or about 6-8″ inches away from your panel, and half that distance or slightly more for HVLP (high volume low pressure) systems.

-Any further and too much of the paint will dry in midair before it reaches the surface and will cause a rough dry finish that will need to be sanded and re painted.
-Any closer and the paint will either pool on the surface and then produce long runs down the side of the vehicle, or else so much will ricochet off the hard substrate that paint coverage will end up inadequate.
+Any further and too much of the paint will dry in midair before it reaches the surface and will cause a rough dry finish that will need to be sanded and repainted.
+Any closer and the paint will either pool on the surface and then produce long runs down the side of the vehicle, or else so much will ricochet off the hard substrate that paints coverage will end up inadequate.

 This distance must be maintained constantly – you cannot expect to produce a good paint job if the gun is too close at the start of the stroke, just right at the middle, and too far at the other end.